Acanthophis: Venom

-A bite from a death adder can cause paralysis which seems minor at first but can cause death from a complete respiratory shutdown in six hours.
+A bite from a death adder can cause paralysis which seems minor at first but can cause death from a complete respiratory failure.
+Progression from first signs to full respiratory paralysis usually takes approximately 6 hours, often more than 12 hours, though can occasionally occur more rapidly.
 Symptoms of envenomation can be reversed through the use of death adder antivenom, or using anticholinesterases, which break the synaptic blockade by making acetylcholine more available to the parasympathetic nervous system, thus mitigating the effects of the venom.

 Before antivenom was introduced, it is reported that about 50% of death adder bites were fatal.
 A fatal bite is less likely now as the anti-venom is widely available and the progression of envenomation symptoms is slow.